Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Quadratic Convergence of the Oblique Rayleigh-Ritz

-ensuring that the convergence of the Ritz values is as fast as possible. \\\\ For the second point on identifying a constant upper bound for $|\Tilde{\delta}|^{-1}$, the following theorem relates it to the norm of the dual basis $Q_{\Lcal}$ and the eigenvalue condition number of the Rayleigh-Quotient $G$.
-In what follows, we indicate the eigenvalue condition number of the Rayleigh-Quotient $G$ with \rw{$\cond(\Tilde{\lambda},G)~\defeq~(|\bz^*\bw|)^{-1}$, where $\bz$ and $\bw$ are respectively a left and right eigenvector as defined in \eqref{eqn::solving_the_rayleigh_quotient}}.
-Similarly to the usual interpretation of the condition number of a matrix, the eigenvalue condition number relates the perturbation on an eigenvalue with a perturbation on the matrix: when $\cond(\Tilde{\lambda},G)$ is large, a small perturbation on $G$ can produce a large perturbation of $\Tilde{\lambda}$.
-This quantity therefore provides an indication on the numerical stability of the eigensolver (see \cite[chapter 2]{wilkinson_algebraic_eigenvalue_1988}). \EDdone{Shall we give a formal definition of this condition number for a generic eigenvalue problem before the stating of the theorem?
-Also I would call the theorem more of a Lemma or Corollary} \CRdone{Apparently the formal definition is present in The Algebraic Eigenvalue problem written by Wilkinson.
-I may check at the Central Library} \begin{lemma} Let $\cond(\Tilde{\lambda},G)$ be an eigenvalue condition number of the Rayleigh-Quotient $G$ given in \eqref{eqn::non-hermitian_rayleigh-quotient}.
+As shown in the next theorem, an upper bound for $|\Tilde{\delta}|^{-1}$ depends on the norm of the dual basis $Q_{\Lcal}$ and the eigenvalue condition number of the Rayleigh-Quotient $G$.
+In what follows, we indicate the eigenvalue condition number (see \cite[chapter 2]{wilkinson_algebraic_eigenvalue_1988} or \cite[chapter 3]{saad_numerical_2011}) of the Rayleigh-Quotient $G$ with $\cond(\Tilde{\lambda},G)~\defeq~(|\bw^*\bz|)^{-1}$, where $\bw$ and $\bz$ are respectively a left and right eigenvector as defined in \eqref{eqn::solving_the_rayleigh_quotient}.
+Similar to the usual interpretation of the condition number of a matrix, the eigenvalue condition number relates the perturbation of an eigenvalue with the perturbation of the associated matrix: when $\cond(\Tilde{\lambda},G)$ is large, a small perturbation on $G$ can produce a large perturbation of $\Tilde{\lambda}$.
+This quantity gives an indication on the numerical stability of the eigensolver. \begin{lemma} Let $\cond(\Tilde{\lambda},G)$ be an eigenvalue condition number of the oblique Rayleigh-Quotient $G$.
 Then, the oblique overlap $\big|\Tilde{\delta}\big|^{-1}$ is bounded as follows

 \end{lemma} \begin{proof} The proof is a direct consequence of \eqref{eqn::deriving_delta_tilde}.
-The eigenvalue condition number being defined as the inverse of the angle between the associated left and right eigenvectors such that $\cond(\Tilde{\lambda},G)~\defeq~(|\bz^*\bw|)^{-1}$, we simply have
+Since the eigenvalue condition number is defined as the inverse of the angle between the associated left and right eigenvectors $\cond(\Tilde{\lambda},G)~\defeq~(|\bw^*\bz|)^{-1}$, we simply have